Rewriting: Arithmetic

+where the notation above each arrow indicates the rule used for each rewrite.

 As another example, the computation of 2⋅2 looks like:

 where the last step comprises the previous example computation.

 Linguistics

 In linguistics, phrase structure rules, also called rewrite rules, are used in some systems of generative grammar, as a means of generating the grammatically correct sentences of a language.
 Such a rule typically takes the form $\rm A \rightarrow X$, where A is a syntactic category label, such as noun phrase or sentence, and X is a sequence of such labels or morphemes, expressing the fact that A can be replaced by X in generating the constituent structure of a sentence.
 For example, the rule $\rm S \rightarrow NP\ VP$ means that a sentence can consist of a noun phrase (NP) followed by a verb phrase (VP); further rules will specify what sub-constituents a noun phrase and a verb phrase can consist of, and so on.